 The International Student Identity Card (ISIC) is available from STA Travel in North Street.
 You can get a discount on buses and in some shops and restaurants with this card in Brighton.
-If you are eligible, you will receive an email from the school describing the procedure the first week you arrive.
+If you are studying for 12 weeks or more, you can apply for an ISIC card.

-If you have any questions about student cards, visas or Police registration, please ask in the Office.
+If you have any questions about student cards, visas or Police registration, please ask in the Main Office.